karmab/kcli/doc/index.md

 It will only be downloaded only if not present

 If you point to an url not ending in qcow2/qc2 ( or img), your browser will be opened for you to proceed.
-Also note that you can specify a command with the cmd: key, so that virt-customize is used on the template once it s downloaded
+Also note that you can specify a command with the *cmd* key, so that virt-customize is used on the template once it's downloaded

 ### disk
 ```YAML